Tama-Toledo/community-visioning/content/event/2022-05-05-walking-audit.md

 expiryDate: 2022-05-06
 ---

-For our April "meeting" we had planned a [Walking Audit](https://www.aarp.org/livable-communities/getting-around/aarp-walk-audit-tool-kit/) conducted by an experienced representative from Wellmark's [Healthy Hometown](https://www.wellmark.com/about/community/community-health-improvement/iowa) initiative.  **Due to weather concerns that event was been POSTPONED and this event is taking it's place.
+For our April "meeting" we had planned a [Walking Audit](https://www.aarp.org/livable-communities/getting-around/aarp-walk-audit-tool-kit/) conducted by an experienced representative from Wellmark's [Healthy Hometown](https://www.wellmark.com/about/community/community-health-improvement/iowa) initiative.  **Due to weather concerns that event was POSTPONED and this event is taking it's place.
 The rescheduled walking audit is set for Thursday, May 5 at 5 PM.**  **Everyone is invited to attend and walk together!**

-{{< embed-pdf url="../../pdfs/2Tama-Toledo-Walk-Audit-Flyer2.pdf" >}} <p/>
+{{< embed-pdf url="../../pdfs/Tama-Toledo-Walk-Audit-Flyer.pdf" >}} <p/>

 The AARP (American Association of Retired Persons) describes a walking audit as: